reidbarber/webmarker/README.md

 - Type: `string`
 - Default: `"button, input, a, select, textarea"`

+### markAttribute

+A custom attribute to add to the marked elements.
+This attribute contains the label of the mark.

+- Type: `string`
+- Default: `"data-mark-id"`

 ### markStyle

 A CSS style to apply to the label element.
 You can also specify a function that returns a CSS style object.